 CBeebies Land brings some of childrens television's most loved characters to life, including Mr Tumble, Igglepiggle, and Postman Pat.
 A wide range of rides, attractions and shows will guarantee to keep young guests busy for hours as they discover familiar faces as they've never seen them before.

-Just like CBeebies broadcasting style there is a whole range of activities for the Resort's youngest guests to take part in, with plenty of educational attractions as well as rides and shows, including hands on scientific experiments with Nina and The Neurons, and lessons in Makaton in the Something Special Sensory Garden.
+Just like CBeebies broadcasting style there is a whole range of activities for the Resort's youngest guests to take part in, with plenty of educational attractions as well as rides and shows, including hands on scientific experiments in Nina's Science Lab, and lessons in Makaton in the Something Special Sensory Garden.

 Alternatively you might want to visit the Big Fun Showtime arena, where the Zingzillas and a host of other characters wait to meet you.
-A little further along this same path you'll enter Treetopolis, home to the Tree Fu Tom Training Camp.
+A little further along this same path you'll pass the Furchester Hotel and Go Jetters Vroomster Zoom Ride before entering Treetopolis, home to the Tree Fu Tom Training Camp.

 The Numtums' Number-Go-Round sits at the hub of CBeebies Land, with various rides and attractions surrounding it.
 From here you can choose whether or not you want to visit Justin's House and have a go with in his Pie-O-Matic Factory, or perhaps you'd prefer to pay a visit to Charlie and Lola and see their Moonsquirters and Greendrops.